ConjurTech/slate/source/includes/api/_orders.html.md

 ```

 <aside class="notice">
-  Note: After calling this endpoint, the Broadcast Order endpoint has to be called for the order to be exeucted.
+  Reminder: After calling this endpoint, the Broadcast Order endpoint has to be called for the order to be executed.
 </aside>

 ### HTTP Request